chrisdaly/4v4.gg/README.md

 Add a feature to vote on who you think will win
 Add a feature to vote on post game MVP

+# TODO new

+order races so that they are easier to compare draw a line between AT partners do a ongoing match view, that's also suitable for stream upscale race icons add gold circle to mmr trend

+export NODE_OPTIONS=--openssl-legacy-provider